stolostron/multicluster-global-hub/deploy/README.md

 ##  Set environment variables before deployment

-1. Set the `TOP_HUB_CONFIG` variable to hold the file path for kubernetes configuration of Hub-of-Hubs:
+1. Set the `TOP_HUB_CONFIG` variable to hold the file path for kubernetes configuration of Hub of Hubs:
     ```
     export TOP_HUB_CONFIG=...
     ```